stillwater-sc/dfa-documentation/content/design/time.md

 uniform recurrence equation.

-We can extend that framework to work with systems of uniform recurrence equations.
-And we can bring the class of algorithms described by systems of affine recurrence equations into this new framework by transforming the affine transformations into propagations.
+We can extend that framework to work with systems of uniform recurrence equations (SURE).
+And we can bring the class of algorithms described by systems of affine recurrence equations into this SURE framework by transforming the affine transformations into propagations.
 The affine maps typically represent gathers (reductions) and scatters (broadcasts), and these affine transformations can be made uniform by using uniform dependencies